Tanauan, Leyte: Language

 Waray-waray is the language spoken by the people of Tanauan.
 It is the lingua franca or common language of the Eastern Visayas region.
-However, Tagalog is the language that is widely understood and spoken by the locals when talking to other people coming from Manila and other provinces.
+However, Tagalog is widely understood and spoken by the locals when talking to other people coming from Manila and other Philippine provinces.
 English remains the language used by the local government and schools on official correspondences and documents.
-Waray-waray is used as a medium of instruction in schools in the municipality from Kinder to Grade 3.
+Waray-waray is used as a medium of instruction in schools in the municipality from Kindergarten to Grade 3.
 Filipino and English languages are officially taught in schools as part of the primary and secondary education curriculum requirement.

 Religion

 Tanauan has a 100% Christian population.
-Almost 96-97% of the municipality's population are Roman Catholic Christians.
+Almost 96-97% of the municipality's population are Roman Catholics.
 Every village has its own Roman Catholic chapel aside from the parish church in the town proper.
-There are also adherents of other Christian denominations and sects like the Iglesia ni Cristo, The Church of Jesus Christ of Latter-Day Saints (Mormons), Seventh-day Adventists (Sabadistas), Evangelicals (Born Again Christians), Jehovah's Witnesses (Mga Saksi ni Jehova) and many more.
+There are also adherents of other Christian denominations and sects like the Iglesia ni Cristo, The Church of Jesus Christ of Latter-Day Saints (Mormons), Seventh-day Adventists (Sabadistas), Evangelicals (Born-Again Christians), Jehovah's Witnesses (Mga Saksi ni Jehova) and many more.

-The municipality's patron saint is the Our Lady of Assumption or Nuestra Señora de Asunción.
+The municipality's patron saint is Our Lady of the Assumption (Nuestra Señora de la Asunción).

 Economy

-In 2005, the municipality registered a total income of PHP 47.6 million and went up to PHP 56.4 million in 2007, representing an average annual increase of over 9%, mostly coming from considerable increases in local taxes, permits & licenses and the Internal Revenue Allotment.
-The outstanding economic performance was attributed largely to the reforms and initiatives that were introduced by Mayor Roque Tiu, which streamlined the processes of getting business and license permits.
+In 2005, the municipality registered a total income of PHP 47.6 million.
+This went up to PHP 56.4 million in 2007, representing an average annual increase of over 9%, mostly coming from considerable increases in local taxes, permits and licenses, and the Internal Revenue Allotment.
+This economic performance was attributed largely to the reforms and initiatives introduced by Mayor Roque Tiu, which streamlined the processes of getting business and license permits.

-As a result of these reforms, the municipality of Tanauan earned the Award of "2006 Most Business-Friendly Municipality in the Country" during the closing rites of the 32nd Philippine Business Conference held at the Manila Hotel on October 20, 2006. then President Gloria Arroyo handed over the award to Mayor Roque Tiu and his wife PIA-8 Director Olive Tiu.
-Prior to winning this award, the municipality of Tanauan was adjudged as the Most Business-Friendly Municipality in the Visayas Area.
+As a result of these reforms, the municipality of Tanauan also earned the "2006 Most Business-Friendly Municipality in the Country" award during the closing rites of the 32nd Philippine Business Conference held at the Manila Hotel on October 20, 2006.
+Then President Gloria Arroyo handed the award to Mayor Tiu and his wife, PIA-8 Director Olive Tiu.
+Prior to winning the award, the municipality of Tanauan was also adjudged as the Most Business-Friendly Municipality in the Visayas Area.

-The businesses and industries that support the local economy are from agriculture, livestock, fishing, forestry & mining, trade and industry, and tourism.
+The businesses and industries that support Tanauan's local economy are from agriculture, livestock, fishing, forestry and mining, trade and industry, and tourism.

-The major investors in the municipality of Tanauan are the following:
+The major investors in the municipality are the following: